ajahne/blog/_drafts/2019-3-29-refactoring-notes.md

 - A lesson learned by reading later on: "As long as I learn something, my time wasn’t wasted."

 ## Chapter 1: Refactoring: A First Example
-- For examples, imagine in the context of a larger system
+- _For code examples, imagine them in the context of a larger system_
 - The compiler doesn’t care if the code is ugly or clean, but a human does
 - Changes drive the need to refactor.
 If the code works and never needs to change, leave as is (page 5)
 - Before refactoring, must have tests